Why Check Engine light comes on?

 Q: How the "Check Engine" light is diagnosed?

 with a scan tool

-Once you take your car to a dealer or repair shop, a technician will hook up the scanner to the car's OBDII diagnostic connector and retrieve the stored diagnostic trouble code or codes, as well as the freeze frame.
+A: Once you take your car to a dealer or repair shop, a technician will hook up the scanner to the car's diagnostic connector and retrieve the stored diagnostic trouble code or codes, as well as the freeze frame.
 Then, he (she) will look up the code in the service manual provided by a car manufacturer.
 The service manual contains the list of diagnostic trouble codes (around a few hundreds) and describes what each code means, how to troubleshoot it and what parts need to be tested.
 The diagnostic trouble code itself doesn't tell exactly what component is defective; it only indicates where to look, what engine parameter was out of normal range.
 The technician will have to perform further testing to pinpoint a defective part.
 Once the repair is completed, a technician will reset the "Check Engine" light.
 If you have necessary skills, a good scan tool and the repair manual, you can diagnose the problem yourself.
-Read more about this below.
+Read more about this on the next page.

 Q: Is it safe to drive with the "Check Engine" light on?

 A: It really depends what the problem is, what caused the "Check Engine" to come on.
 It could be something really minor, like a loose gas cap, but it also could be a more serious issue that needs to be taken care of as soon as possible.
 In worst cases driving with the "Check engine" light may cause more damage to the vehicle.
 Here is a very common example: